urani100/liri-node-app/README.md

 The spotify-this-song  parameter, is used to render information about songs.
 In order to use this feature the following syntax must be used: node liri.js spotify-this-song **`<song name here>`**

-This request will return the follwoing information about the desired song:
+This request will return the following information about the desired song:

 1. The artist name
 2. The song's name